AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequence_1/Insert.md

 CAEXSequence&lt;T>.Insert Method
 ================================
-AutomationML 2.1 APIInserts the specified CAEX object into this sequence.
+Inserts the specified CAEX object into this sequence.
 If no position is specified the element is appended.
 If 'asFirst' is set to `true`, the element is prepended to already existing ones.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)